What makes Glacier Raft Company unique?

 When does your season start/end?

-We start rafting May long weekend and run trips everyday until mid September (this is provided there is the minimum number of people required for us to safely go and enough water).
-This year we run from May 16th, 2015 – September 13th, 2015.
+We start rafting May long weekend and run trips everyday until mid September (this is provided there is the minimum number of people required for us to safely go and enough water in the river).
+This year we run from May 14th, 2016 – September 17th, 2016.

 Where are you located?